 In year two you will have a choice of modules that include ‘Fundamental Neuroscience’ and ‘Brain and Behaviour’, which will introduce you to topics such as membrane biophysics, anatomy of the human brain, psychological analysis, practical neuro-physiology, cellular signalling and neuroendocrinology.

 Alongside these two required modules, you will select an additional 40-credit module from a choice of ten.

-During year two, you can also opt to switch to the five year degree course with a Professional Training Year that is taken after the second year, subject to an appropriate training place being identified.
+During year two, you can also opt to switch to the four-year degree with a Professional Training Year, which is taken after the second year, subject to an appropriate training place being identified.

 |Module title||Module code||Credits|